National Food Security Act

 - Marginal farmers

-- Rural artisans or craftsmen such as tanners and potters
+- Rural artisans or artisans such as tanners and potters

 - Slum dwellers